samaddmirzaa/Adventure-Works/README.md

 How to open
 1. Install **Power BI Desktop**
-2. Open the PBIX file you want:
+2. Open the PBIX file you want